ratwolfzero/hopalong_python/README.md

 ### Output

-The program generates a visual rendering of the Hopalong Attractor.
+The programs produce a visual representation of the Hopalong Attractor.
 The image displays the trajectory as a density map, where color intensity represents the frequency of points visited.
 Lighter areas indicate regions of higher density.
 This provides a striking visual of the attractor's complex structure.

 Basic Version